Carbamate kinase

-The 3 substrates of this enzyme are ATP, NH_{3}, and CO_{2}, whereas its two products are ADP and carbamoyl phosphate.
+The enzyme characterised from Streptococcus faecalis, Serratia marcescens, Neurospora crassa, and Lathyrus sativus transfers a phosphate group between adenosine triphosphate (ATP) and adenosine diphosphate (ADP).
+In the forward direction shown, ammonia and carbonic acid are components of the reaction, giving water and carbamoyl phosphate as products.
+However, an important function of the enzyme is to make ATP from ADP.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a carboxy group as acceptor.
 The systematic name of this enzyme class is ATP:carbamate phosphotransferase.
 Other names in common use include CKase, carbamoyl phosphokinase, and carbamyl phosphokinase.
-This enzyme participates in 4 metabolic pathways: purine metabolism, glutamate metabolism, arginine and proline metabolism, and nitrogen metabolism.